amanda-park/easyplotly/README.md

   * Marginal distributions for the scatter plots are included!
 * Bar charts
   * These charts can adapt based on variables fed in to become histograms as well!
-* Statistical Process Control (SPC) and Anomaly Detection graphs
+* Control Charts Formatted for ADTK
-  * Framework for Anomaly Detection can be found [here](https://bitbucket.spectrum-health.org:7991/stash/projects/QSE/repos/adtk/browse)
+  * Anomaly Detection repo can be found [here](https://bitbucket.spectrum-health.org:7991/stash/projects/QSE/repos/adtk/browse)
 * Line charts

+This repo has an OOP/Class structure with documentation written in Sphinx (seen in the docs/ folder).

 ## Installation

-The main pip install you will need to make is to add the plotly library to your environment:
+Install plotly to your Python environment:

 ```bash
 pip install plotly
 ```
 Then you can import the functions as needed for creating interactive visualizations.

-## To-Do

-* Convert to a class/OOP structure